NazemMahmud/Manga-Downloader/README.md

 ## About
 This is an application I decided to make to learn more about web scraping with Python.
 Currently, this will only pull from [mangareader.net](https://www.mangareader.net/).
 The user can specify a range of chapters to download of a specified series.
-The downloaded images will be stored in a folder named Manga in the same folder that mangascraper.exe is in.
+The downloaded images and generated PDF will be stored in a folder named Manga in the same folder that mangascraper.exe is in.

 Console Version: